swatakit/tictactoe/README.md

-A python "Tic-Tac-Toe" game with Kivy
+A python "Tic-Tac-Toe" game with Kivy from ChatGPT